2008 Lagrange St Julien

 WS 91

-Dense with a tangy damson plum note leading the way for tangy iron and lilting black tea flavors all followed by darker charcoal and fig character.
-There's a nice yin-yang of velvet and iron on the finish.
-Drink now...
+This dense red exhibits a tangy damson plum note that leads the way for iron and lilting black tea flavors, all followed by darker charcoal and fig character.
+There's a nice ying-yang of velvet and iron on the finish...

 WINE DETAILS